pokemon-labs/engine/docs/DESIGN.md

   engine's **protocol and API changes depending on the system**, as all integers are be written using **native-endianness** as that's guaranteed to be the fastest to read and write on any particular system.
+  - TODO protocol avoids any redundant information that can't be recomputed later
 - **no strings** are used in the engine - strings are to be dealt with by higher levels (e.g. in driver code) and as a result the engine just has to deal with small and efficient primitive data types.
 All identifiers can be represented as small `enum` values which can be used to index